trident-project/trident/doc/source/light_ray_generator.rst

 densities can be calculated by multiplying physical densities by the path length.

+.. _multi-ray:

 Configuring the Light Ray Generator
 -----------------------------------

 Below follows the creation of a light ray from multiple datasets stacked together.
-However, a light ray can also be made from a single dataset.
+The primary Trident interface to this is covered in :ref:`compound-ray`.
+A light ray can also be made from a single dataset.
-For an example of this, see :ref:`cookbook-single-dataset-light-ray`.
+For information on this, see :ref:`single-ray`.

-The arguments required to instantiate a :class:`~yt.analysis_modules.cosmological_observation.light_ray.light_ray.LightRay` object are the same as those required for a :class:`~yt.analysis_modules.cosmological_observation.light_cone.light_cone.LightCone`
-object: the simulation parameter file, the simulation type, the nearest redshift, and the furthest redshift.
+The arguments required to instantiate a :class:`~trident.LightRay` are the simulation parameter file, the simulation type, the nearest redshift, and the furthest redshift.

 .. code-block:: python

-  from yt.analysis_modules.cosmological_observation.api import LightRay lr = LightRay("enzo_tiny_cosmology/32Mpc_32.enzo",
+  from trident import LightRay
+  lr = LightRay("enzo_tiny_cosmology/32Mpc_32.enzo",
                 simulation_type="Enzo",
                 near_redshift=0.0, far_redshift=0.1)

-Additional keyword arguments are:

-* ``use_minimum_datasets`` (*bool*): If True, the minimum number of datasets is used to connect the initial and final redshift.
-If false, the light ray solution will contain as many entries as possible within the redshift interval.
-Default: True.

-* ``deltaz_min`` (*float*):  Specifies the minimum Delta-z between consecutive datasets in the returned list.
-Default: 0.0.

-* ``max_box_fraction`` (*float*):  In terms of the size of the domain, the maximum length a light ray segment can be in order to span the redshift interval from one dataset to another.
-If using a zoom-in simulation, this parameter can be set to the length of the high resolution region so as to limit ray segments to that size.
-If the high resolution region is not cubical, the smallest side should be used.
-Default: 1.0 (the size of the box)

-* ``minimum_coherent_box_fraction`` (*float*): Use to specify the minimum length of a ray, in terms of the size of the domain, before the trajectory is re-randomized.
-Set to 0 to have ray trajectory randomized for every dataset.
-Set to np.inf (infinity) to use a single trajectory for the entire ray.
-Default: 0.0.

-* ``time_data`` (*bool*): Whether or not to include time outputs when gathering datasets for time series.
-Default: True.

-* ``redshift_data`` (*bool*): Whether or not to include redshift outputs when gathering datasets for time series.
-Default: True.

 Making Light Ray Data
 ---------------------

-Once the LightRay object has been instantiated, the :func:`~yt.analysis_modules.cosmological_observation.light_ray.light_ray.LightRay.make_light_ray` function will trace out the rays in each dataset and collect information for all the fields requested.
-The output file will be an HDF5 file containing all the cell field values for all the cells that were intersected by the ray.
+Once the LightRay object has been instantiated, the :func:`~trident.light_ray.light_ray.LightRay.make_light_ray` function will trace out the rays in each dataset and collect information for all the fields requested.
+The output file will be an yt-loadable dataset containing all the cell field values for all the cells that were intersected by the ray.
 A single LightRay object can be used over and over to make multiple randomizations, simply by changing the value of the random seed with the